gheja/shifty-dungeon/README.md

 ## Credits

+The jam rules stated: "The game should be developed during the jam, but you may use pre-existing code and can use whatever art and audio assets you have the legal right to use."

+I decided to go with only publicly available royalty free assets.

 Code, additional graphics: Gabor Heja

 Graphics: Kenney (kenney.nl)

 Icons: Orchid, Jordan Hughes and SVG Repo (via svgrepo.com)

 Font: Eeve Somepx (somepx.itch.io)